Irish loan funds: Peak period (1839–1843)

-Another advantage was that amounts from borrowers in default could be recovered by a warrant from a Justice of the Peace without the need to go through the courts.
+Another advantage was that amounts from borrowers in default could be recovered by a warrant from a justice of the peace without the need to go through the courts.

 Surplus from the loan funds was used for charities such as schools or hospitals.

 Half the book profits from each year had to be given to a local charity, while the remainder could be retained as a capital base.

 Interest paid on deposits was limited to 6%.

 Often the seed money came from a wealthy local benefactor.
 It was in their interests to help the poor support themselves, since otherwise they would have to support them in the workhouses established by the 1838 Irish Poor Law.

 Default rates were low in part because the managers and clerks were all local and understood the character and ability of the borrowers to repay.

 Another factor was the strong disapproval by the community of people who failed to repay a trusted local charity.

 In the Poor Law Union of Skibbereen, with a total population of 104,508, 46,150 loans were made between 1839 and 1849.
 Most of these were small loans taken by poor people who could not otherwise borrow at an affordable rate.

 Inspectors were generally very enthusiastic about the value of the loans, both economic and moral.

-An inspector wrote of Castletownshend, "Farmers by a command of money at a reasonable rate of interest ... can purchase the best seed for the land.
-The fishermen living along the coast do not lose the chance of fish from want of boats and fishing gear, and the tradesmen are no longer idle from want of material to work with".